stephanie-K/DigitalSkillsTool/README.md

 # Digital Skills Tool

+## This code is not deployed on Heroku anymore and is using an old version of the GOV.UK prototype toolkit - please check this new repository instead [Digital Skills Tool 2022](https://github.com/stephanie-K/Digital-Skills-Tool-2022)

 This is the code for a website to support classes to help refugees and other participants to improve their digital skills by training on prototyped forms of exisiting services.